Tom W. Bonner

-Tom Wilkerson Bonner (19 October 1910, Greenville, Texas – 6 December 1961 Houston, Texas) was an American experimental physicist who developed important instruments and techniques for neutron physics and nuclear physics (Bonner sphere).
+Tom Wilkerson Bonner (October 19, 1910 – December 6, 1961) was an American experimental physicist who developed important instruments and techniques for neutron physics and nuclear physics (Bonner sphere).

 Biography

+Bonner received his B.S. from Southern Methodist University in 1931, and obtained M.A. and Ph.D. degrees from Rice Institute (now Rice University) in 1932 and 1934, respectively.

-Bonner earned his bachelor's degree in physics from SMU in 1931 and his PhD from Rice University in 1934.
-In 1934–1936, he was a National Research Council fellow at Caltech.
-At Rice University, he became an instructor in 1936, a professor in 1945, and chair of the physics department in 1947.
-In the academic year 1938–1939, he was a Guggenheim fellow.
-He was elected a Fellow of the American Physical Society in 1941.
-From 1941 to 1946, he did radar research at the MIT Radiation Lab.
+From 1934 to 1936, Bonner was a National Research Fellow at Caltech.
+In 1936, he returned to Rice Institute as Instructor in Physics.
+He was appointed Assistant Professor of Physics in 1938, Professor of Physics in 1945, and Chair of the Department of Physics in 1947.
+In the academic year 1938–1939, he was a Guggenheim Fellow in the Cavendish Laboratory at the University of Cambridge.

+Bonner was elected a Fellow of the American Physical Society (APS) in 1941.
+From 1941 to 1945, he did radar research at the MIT Radiation Lab.
 Bonner was an associate editor of the Review of Scientific Instruments in 1946–1949 and in 1952–1955.
 He was an associate editor of Physical Review from 1951 until his death.
-In 1959, he was elected a member of the National Academy of Sciences.
-In 1964, the Tom W. Bonner Prize in Nuclear Physics was established in his memory.
+In 1959, he was elected a Member of the National Academy of Sciences.

-He did important work in the development of high-pressure cloud chambers for the study of neutrons produced by accelerators.
+Bonner did important work in the development of high-pressure cloud chambers for the study of neutrons produced by accelerators.
 He invented a neutron-counter-ratio technique for the determination of neutron emission thresholds.
 He also invented a sphere-moderated neutron spectrometer.

-In 1937, he married Jara Prasilova; they had three children.
-On 6 December 1961, at the age of 51 Bonner died in Houston, Texas of acute myocardial infarction.
+In 1937, Bonner married Jara Prasilova, with whom he had three children.

+Bonner died of acute myocardial infarction on December 6, 1961, in Houston, Texas, at the age of 51.

+In 1964, the APS established the Tom W. Bonner Prize in Nuclear Physics in his memory.